Jewish prayer: The number of prayers per day

-Additional references in the Hebrew Bible have been interpreted to suggest that King David and the prophet Daniel prayed three times a day.
+Additional references in the Torah have been interpreted to suggest that King David and the prophet Daniel prayed three times a day.
 In Psalms, David states:

 Evening, morning, and noontime, I speak and moan, and He hearkened to my voice.

 And in the Book of Daniel:

 And Daniel, when he knew that a writ had been inscribed, came to his house, where there were open windows in his upper chamber, opposite Jerusalem, and three times a day he kneeled on his knees and prayed and offered thanks before his God just as he had done prior to this.

 The Talmud gives two reasons why there are three basic prayers each day: